VR-25/djs/README.md

 // ": --boot" is optional; it lets this schedule run on boot as well (fail-safe).
 ```

 ---
 ## USAGE

-If you feel uncomfortable with the command line, you can use a `text editor` to modify `/data/adb/djs-data/config.txt`.
+If you feel uncomfortable with the command line, use a `text editor` to modify `/data/adb/djs-data/config.txt`.
 Changes to this file take effect almost instantly, and without a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) restart.

 ### Terminal Commands

 ```
-DJS Config Tool
+Config Management

 Usage: djsc|djs-config OPTION ARGS